mounika2005/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 step 4:Import linear regression from sklearn.

-step 5: Assign the points for representing in the graph.
+step 5:Assign the points for representing in the graph.

-step 6: Predict the regression for marks by using the representation of the graph.
+step 6:Predict the regression for marks by using the representation of the graph.

-step 7: Compare the graphs and hence we obtained the linear regression for the given datas.
+step 7:Compare the graphs and hence we obtained the linear regression for the given datas.

-step 8: end
+step 8:

 ## Program:
 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
 Developed by: levaku lakshmi mounika
-RegisterNumber: 212223100026
+RegisterNumber: 212223040081
 */

 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt